 Trades Program

 The trades program is a powerful way for learners to apply classroom knowledge through hands-on, real-world experiences.
-From carpentry and welding to culinary arts and fashion technologies, trades help bring subjects like math and science to life.
+From carpentry and welding to culinary arts, film, fashion and esthetics, trades help bring subjects like math and science to life.

 These programs not only support different learning styles but also open doors to future employment.
 Many trades offer earn-while-you-learn models, reducing student debt and building job-ready skills.

-The High School team works with the school communities to offer trades opportunities that reflect community strengths, learner interests, and culturally relevant practices.
+The FNSB High School team works with our school communities to offer trades opportunities that reflect community strengths, learner interests, and culturally-relevant practices.

 Work Experience Program